Data Delivery Models

 • Partners can push data outbound

-• Ongoing daily delivery is required
+• Ongoing daily production delivery

-Aligning API payloads with the standardized transactional format is strongly recommended to simplify onboarding and long-term maintenance.
+Aligning API payloads with the Standardized Transactional Format is strongly recommended to simplify onboarding and long-term maintenance.

 In this model, transactional data is delivered as files and stored for later processing.
-File delivery is asynchronous and does not involve immediate validation.

-Partner sends files to Fyre
+Partner Sends Files to Fyre

 Partners may generate export files and deliver them directly to Fyre.
-This can include uploading files to a designated storage location or delivering them through agreed secure transfer mechanisms.

 This option works well when partners already have reliable export jobs in place.

 In some cases, partners maintain transactional exports in their own cloud storage systems.
-Fyre can be granted read-only access to retrieve these files on a scheduled basis.

-This approach is suitable when:
+This approach works well when:

 • Exports already exist

-• File structures are stable over time
+• File structures remain stable over time

 • CSV